 3) Learn and learn some more.

 Shopify supports users with a treasure chest of learning resources, and the more you learn, the better prepared you will be.
-The Shopify Academy offers online training and business courses, which are taught by industry leaders and real-world entrepreneurs.
+The Shopify Academy offers online training and business courses that are taught by industry leaders and real-world entrepreneurs.
 Drop Shipping 101, Build a Print-on-Demand Empire, and Grow Your Business with Instagram are three such courses.
-E-learning websites offer many excellent business and marketing courses too, for example, Coursera, HubSpot Academy, and Skillshare.
+E-learning websites offer many excellent business and marketing courses too, for example, Coursera and HubSpot Academy.

 It’s possible that after increasing your e-commerce IQ, you still might need help.
 Shopify has enlisted a directory of experts to assist you.